davidrthorn/cross_reference/README.md

-## WARNING
-This add on is not longer actively maintained.
+## ⚠️ This add on is not longer actively maintained.
 I don't have time to fix bugs or add features unless they completely break the add on.

 <img src="/images/Panel_small.png" width="220px">